FortAwesome/ember-fontawesome/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v4.4 or above
+* Ember.js v3.28 or above
-* Ember CLI v4.4 or above
-* Node.js v14 or above
+- Embroider or ember-auto-import v2

 If you are using an older version of Ember, see [our 1.x branch](https://github.com/FortAwesome/ember-fontawesome/tree/1.x).

 ------------------------------------------------------------------------------

-> Font Awesome 5 Ember component using SVG with JS
+> Font Awesome Ember component using SVG with JS

 <!-- toc -->